-Readings: Begin to read Getting to Yes.

 Assignment: Hand out Case 2 (to be completed before next class)

-Class 2 (1/29) Distributive Bargaining
+Class 2 (1/28) Distributive Bargaining

 In Class: Discuss Case 2 (hand in result sheets)

-Readings: Getting to Yes, Beginning through Chapter 2.

-Class 3 (2/5) Trust
+Class 3 (2/4) Trust

 In Class: Negotiate Case 4 in class.

-Readings: Getting to Yes, Beginning through Chapter 5.

-Class 4 (2/12) Issues Surrounding Trust

-In Class: Finish discussion of Case 4.
+Class 4 (2/11) Issues Surrounding Trust In Class: Finish discussion of Case 4.

-Reading: Course Pack #1: "The Problem of Cooperation".
-Shell, Bargaining for Advantage, Through Chapter 6.
 Assignment: 1.
 Finding "real world examples."
-2. Hand out Case 3 (To be completed before next class) Elements of Negotiation Class 5 (2/19) In Class: Introduction to Elements of Negotiation.
+2. Hand out Case 3 (To be completed before next class) Class 5 (2/18) Elements of Negotiation In Class: Introduction to Elements of Negotiation.
 Discussion of Case 3.